atanava/eviction-map/README.md

 ### Tests
 If you want to get more accurate measurement values of memory consumption, start the test classes separately from Maven,
-because it seems that the garbage collector, which could run before each test, in this case works better.
+because it seems that the garbage collector, which could run before each test, in this case works better (tested with openjdk-15.0.2_linux-x64).
 And also you will receive pretty prints from the logger.
+Cast your EvictionMap instance to AbstractEvictionMap or its inheritor if you want to use specific methods such as `setUseGC` and `setBatchSize`